-First thing to check is the the controller function and this, unless you have a test bench set up, then there are only two ways to get an idea if the golf trolley controller box is not working or damaged.
+The first thing to check is the controller function and this, unless you have a test bench set up, then there are only two ways to get an idea if the golf trolley controller box is not working or damaged.
 These two methods are not a very conclusive method of testing the controller but putting an ear near it, then switching the power drive on at the wheels you should hear a click from the controller.
 The other method is smelling the controller itself for any burnt smell.

 CHECKING AND TESTING HANDLE CIRCUIT DISPLAY (PCB)

 The battery lead connector can sometimes cause other problems with the trolley, so it is always recommended to make sure the lead is working well.
 Sometimes it is difficult to determine if the battery cable is causing faults as it looks as if it is taking the charge to the battery no problem but when asked to deliver a greater current this is when it shows the connection is not good enough.
 We would recommend changing the battery cable if it looks corroded in any way.
-As for the both the electric golf trolley controller and circuit as damage can occur if one or other part is damaged itself and replacing one only can damage the other component again.
-Meaning a damaged controller and replacing the a circuit board alone can blow the new replacement circuit board.
+As for both the electric golf trolley controller and circuit as damage can occur if one or other part is damaged itself and replacing one only can damage the other component again.
+Meaning a damaged controller and replacing the circuit board alone can blow the new replacement circuit board.
 Or vice versa with the circuit board